 Bible evidence suggests that peridot was the second stone mentioned in the High Priest's breastplate (Exodus 28:17).
 It is derived from the Hebrew pitdah (Strong's #H6357), which Strong's Concordance translates as topaz and the BDB lexicon states either refers to topaz or a chrysolite.
-Pitdah or peridot is also the same word used to refer to the second stone God created to decorate Lucifer (Ezekiel 28:13).
+Pitdah is also the same word used to refer to the second stone God created to decorate Lucifer (Ezekiel 28:13).

 "The topaz of the ancients was unquestionably the gem commonly called chrysolite at present (olivine, peridot) . . .

 "There seems to be little doubt that this is the topazius of ancient writers, which usually signified our chrysolite, or peridot, not our topaz; for Pliny and his successors describe the topazius as a stone of a greenish hue" (Curious Lore of Precious Stones, pages 66, 291).

 "True topaz is an aluminum floro silicate and quite hard, but the Old Testament topaz may refer to peridot, a magnesium olivine" (Holman Bible Dictionary).

 The view that this breastplate stone is not a topaz is also argued by commentaries such as the IBSE and the Bible Background Commentary.
 The book "Gemstones in the Breastplate" also makes the case that the second stone in the breastplate is this stone.
 The book's reasons (among others) for this conclusion is that it has a long history of use as jewelry and were, at one time, valued more than diamonds (page 15).